zzt93/syncer/README.md

   - If an event go through column filter, and only primary key is left:
     - If event type is UPDATE_ROWS, then discard this event -- because not support update id now;
     - Other event type, keep it.
+  - Support reading from binlog file to do data recovering in case of loss of data
 - MongoDB master source filter:
   - Version: 3.x
   - Schema filter, support regex